Introduction to Area Private Ranch Lakes

 If you’re interested in fishing a private lake on your own, let us know and we can provide you with contact information and directions.
 The lakes we fish do not have websites and signage is limited.

-At the moment we run guided trips on three private ranch lakes on two properties, Burns Lake and Upper and Lower Story Lake.
-The largest of these lakes is Burns at 25 or so acres.
-The Story Ranch Lakes are smaller, at 6 or 7 acres and a bit less, respectively.
+We guide on three properties, the Sitz Ranch, the Burns Ranch, and the Story Ranch.
+These properties hold a total of seven fishable lakes.
+The lakes range in size from five or six acres on up to 85 acres, with five of them under fifteen acres.
 If these sound like farm ponds, you’re right.
 They were originally created to water the cattle, and it turns out that they grow big fish.
 All private lakes we fish are based on working cattle ranches, and the good fishing puts a little extra money in the ranchers’ overalls.

-The information given here is to help you get a sense of the fishing on these lakes, rather than applying more generally to private lakes we don’t fish.
-These properties are located within 45 minutes of Livingston.
-We are looking at fishing Montana private ranch lakes a bit further afield during the 2021 season to add to our offerings.
+The information given here is to help you get a sense of the fishing on the specific lakes, rather than applying more generally to private lakes we don’t fish.
+Two of the properties discussed here are within 45 minutes of Livingston, while Sitz Ranch is closer to 90 minutes away.

 A couple private lakes we used to like have suffered from a combination of mismanagement and fish kills and are not available at the moment, which is a shame because when they were good they were really good.